0Sarah0Al/sms_mobilyws/README.md

  - Just enable the module, A getway option will be availabe in SMS Framework (Gateway configuration).
- - Put your Mobily username and password in the options you see.
+ - Put your SMSgw username and password in the options you see.

 -- Maintainers --
 Current maintainers: